World War II by country: French West Africa

-Gambia
+Gambia Colony and Protectorate

 The Gambia Colony and Protectorate was ruled by Britain.
 In 1939 its military, the Gambia Company, was expanded into the Gambia Regiment, with a strength of two battalions from 1941.
-It fought in the Burma Campaign.
+It fought in the Burma campaign.
 The colony also formed an Auxiliary Police, who, among other things, helped to enforce blackouts in Bathurst.
 The Gambia itself was home to RAF Bathurst, a flying boat base, and RAF Yundum, an air force station, which became the country's first airport.
 HMS Melampus, a shore base, was based at Bathurst for some of the war, and in 1942, a light cruiser named HMS Gambia was launched, which maintained ties to the colony until it was decommissioned in 1960.
 The Gambia was home to a succession of wartime British General Hospitals.
 In 1943, Franklin D. Roosevelt stopped overnight in Bathurst en route to and from the Casablanca Conference.
 This marked the first visit to the African continent by a sitting US president.
 After the war, attention turned to economic and political reform in the colony, such as decreasing its reliance on the groundnut, which made up almost 100% of its exports.

-Georgia

-See Soviet Union and Georgian SSR.